pjzuk/pjzuk/README.md

 my name is Paweł Jan Żuk.
 I am a physicist.

-This is profile for sharing resources necessary to reproduce results featured in my scientific contributions, which include: \
+This profile shares resources necessary to reproduce results featured in my scientific contributions, which include: \
 -> Generalized Rotne-Prager-Yamakawa codes for caluculating hydrodynamic interactions \
 -> porousGasificationFoam code for thermal and chemical conversion of porous media \
 -> OpenFOAM codes for electrokinetics \